“If there were rock-star equivalents in the classical music world, ace British violinist Anthony Marwood would be on the list"

 Representation: General Management

-British violinist Anthony Marwood is known worldwide as an artist of exceptional expressive force, with an effortless technique and beautiful tone.
+British violinist Anthony Marwood is known worldwide as an artist of exceptional expressive force.
 His energetic and collaborative nature places him in great demand as soloist/director with chamber orchestras worldwide.
 He is Principal Artistic Partner of the celebrated Canadian chamber orchestra, Les Violons du Roy, a post he took up in 2015.
-In the 16/17 season, he is Guest Artistic Leader of the Norwegian Chamber Orchestra.
+In the 16/17 season, he was Artist in Residence at the Norwegian Chamber Orchestra.
 His eminence as a soloist has brought him to work with conductors such as Valery Gergiev, Sir Andrew Davis, Thomas Søndergård, David Robertson, Gerard Korsten, Ilan Volkov, Jaime Martin, Bernard Labadie and Douglas Boyd.

 Another facet of Marwood’s career is genre-bending presentations, such as the Academy of St Martin in the Fields’ fully-staged production of Stravinsky’s “A Soldier’s Tale”, in which Marwood acted the role of the Soldier and played the violin part.
 He also enjoyed a successful collaboration with award-winning Indian classical dancer Mayuri Boonham.

 Born in London, Anthony Marwood studied with Emanuel Hurwitz at the Royal Academy of Music, David Takeno at the Guildhall School of Music, and took lessons from Sándor Végh and Daniel Phillips at IMS Prussia Cove.
 He was named Instrumentalist of the Year by the Royal Philharmonic Society in 2006 and was the violinist of the Florestan Trio for sixteen years.
-He is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex and performs annually at the Yellow Barn Festival in Vermont.
+He is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, performs annually at the Yellow Barn Festival in Vermont, and enjoys a close association with the Australian National Academy of Music in Melbourne.
 Marwood was appointed a Fellow of the Guildhall School of Music in 2013.
 He plays a 1736 Carlo Bergonzi violin, kindly bought by a syndicate of purchasers.

 “Is there nothing Anthony Marwood cannot do?
 He plays the violin, acts, dances, and can do all at once.
 He directs the Irish Chamber Orchestra, plays with the Florestan Piano Trio, commissions composers, jointly runs his own festival and has a network of worldwide collaborators.
 To cap it all, this consummate artist is blessed with boundless energy, intellectual curiosity and creative wizardry” BBC Music Magazine